Shooting

 Shooting at Developed Ranges

 Visit a local range and follow all safety regulations for that range.
-Baker Draw is currently open and Devil's Nose is expected to open in 2025.
+Baker Draw is open year-round on the Pawnee National Grassland and Devil's Nose is open seasonally on the Clear Creek Ranger District of the Arapaho National Forest.
 Colorado Parks & Wildlife also maintains a list of shooting ranges across the state for public use.

 According to the Code of Federal Regulations (title 36), recreational shooting can take place on the National Forests and Grasslands under these conditions: